Religion in Cambodia: Islam

-Muslim traders along the main trade-route between Western Asia through Āryāvarta were responsible for the introduction of Islam to Cambodia around 12th to 17th centuries CE.
+Muslim traders along the main trade-route between Western Asia through Āryāvarta were responsible for the introduction of Islam to Cambodia around 12th to 17th centuries AD.
 The religion was then further spread by the Chams and finally consolidated by the expansion of the territories of converted rulers and their communities.
 The Chams have their own mosques.
-In 1962 there were about 100 mosques in the country.
+In 1962, there were about 100 mosques in the country.
+Nur ul-Ihsan Mosque in Phnom Penh is the oldest mosque in Cambodia, it was built in 1813, and is a relic of the history of Islam in Cambodia.

+Islam also flourished among Khmer people, in Kwan village, Kampong Speu, Muslims thrived with most of the converts from Buddhism.
+The propagator of Islam in the village is Abdul Amit, a Cham farmer.

 Christianity

 The first known Christian mission in Cambodia was undertaken by Gaspar da Cruz, a Portuguese member of the Dominican Order, in 1555-1556.
 According to his own account, the enterprise was a complete failure; he found the country run by a "Bramene" king and "Bramene" officials, and discovered that "the Bramenes are the most difficult people to convert".
 He felt that no one would dare to convert without the King's permission, and left the country in disappointment, not having "baptized more than one gentile whom I left in the grave".

 Despite the French colonization in the 19th century, Christianity made little impact in the country.
-In 1972 there were probably about 20,000 Christians in Cambodia, most of whom were Roman Catholics.
+In 1972 there were probably about 20,000 Christians in Cambodia, most of whom were Catholics.
 Before the repatriation of the Vietnamese in 1970 and 1971, possibly as many as 62,000 Christians lived in Cambodia.
-According to Vatican statistics, in 1953, members of the Roman Catholic Church in Cambodia numbered 120,000, making it at the time, the second largest religion.
+According to Vatican statistics, in 1953, members of the Catholic Church in Cambodia numbered 120,000, making it at the time, the second largest religion.
 Estimates indicate that about 50,000 Catholics were Vietnamese.

 Many of the Catholics remaining in Cambodia in 1972 were Europeans – chiefly French; and still, among Catholic Cambodians are whites and Eurasians of French descent.
 Steinberg reported, also in 1953, that an American Unitarian mission maintained a teacher-training school in Phnom Penh, and Baptist missions functioned in Battambang and Siem Reap provinces.

+There are around 75,000 Catholics in Cambodia which represents 0.5% of the total population.
+There are no dioceses, but there are three territorial jurisdictions - one Apostolic Vicariate and two Apostolic Prefectures.